olivertiks/templatemanager/README.md

 ### Installation of I-tee-Virtualbox API

 I-tee-Virtualbox API is the component which connects Dashboard to actual Virtualbox services.
+API endpoints are described and can be found from here: https://github.com/K43GFX/i-tee-virtualbox

 Let's start off by cloning I-Tee-Virtualbox instance with
 ```